johnperricruz/pv-custom-post-types/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to John Perri Cruz at johnperricruz@gmail.com.
+If you discover a security vulnerability within this plugin, please send an e-mail to John Perri Cruz at johnperricruz@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License